 Q-switched laser technology, which is core to advanced pigmentation control treatments, is also used for managing freckles.

-Whatever the method used, there’s only one way to prevent recurrence.
+Whatever the method used, there’s only one way to prevent a recurrence.
 Protect yourself from the sun.

-So, keep them or let go?
+So, keep them or let them go?
 Happily, the choice is entirely yours.

 Medically Reviewed By Dr. Vandana, Dermatologist